apache/druid/docs/release-info/upgrade-notes.md

 ### Upgrade notes

-### Breaking change
+#### Changes in `targetDataSource` payload present in the explain plan for MSQ queries

-- Druid 29 has a breaking change for EXPLAIN queries.
-In the attribute field returned as part of the result for an explain query, the value of the key `targetDataSource` from a string to a JSON object.
+In the attribute field returned as part of the result for an EXPLAIN MSQ query, the value of the key `targetDataSource` from a string to a JSON object.
 This change is only present in Druid 29 and is not present in earlier or later versions.

 #### Changed `equals` filter for native queries